Running away from any problem only increases the distance from the solution. The easiest way to escape from the problem is to solve it.

 A Take Home Message

-ACT has the potential to produce extremely positive results, not only for those suffering from psychological disorders, but also for those suffering from the pain inherent in everyday life.
+Acceptance and Commitment Therapy has the potential to produce extremely positive results, not only for those suffering from psychological disorders but also for those suffering from the pain inherent in everyday life.
 With so many resources available online, it’s easier than ever to give ACT a try.

 Whether you want to try it yourself or guide your clients through ACT, I hope this piece has provided you with the information and resources you need to get started.